-- come to a DRCOG meeting is more productive. - facilitate information flow between the public and decision-makers by compiling public issues, comments and concerns into complete and concise documents. - consider and respond to public concerns.
+- facilitate information flow between the public and decision-makers by compiling public issues, comments and concerns into complete and concise documents. - consider and respond to public concerns.
 DRCOG considers public concerns in preparing draft documents.
 The transportation committees and the DRCOG Board consider expressed public concerns when making decisions.
-DRCOG is responsible for drafting responses to identified concerns and for documenting the consideration given to major issues by decision-makers.
+DRCOG is responsible for drafting responses to identified concerns and for documenting the consideration given to major issues by decisionmakers.
 For certain processes (specifically, the Metro Vision RTP and TIP, described in Chapter 4), if significant comments are received on the draft documents, DRCOG prepares a summary, analysis, and report on the disposition of those comments.